MediaArea/RAWcooked/Doc/Case_study.md

 ---
 # Conclusion

-We began using RAWcooked to convert 3PB of 2K image sequence data to FFV1 Matroska for our *Unlocking Film Heritage* project.
-This lossless compression to FFV1 has saved us an estimated 1600TB of storage space.
-Our workflows run 24/7 performing automated encoding of business as usual DPX sequences with relatively little overview.
+We began using RAWcooked to convert 3PB of 2K DPX sequence data to FFV1 Matroska for our *Unlocking Film Heritage* project.
+This lossless compression to FFV1 has saved us an estimated 1600TB of storage space, which is estimated to be around £45,000 savings in tape media for this collection.
+Undoubtedly this software offers amazing financial and preservation incentives, while also making a viewable video file of an otherwise invisible DPX scan.
+Today, our workflow runs 24/7 performing automated encoding of business as usual DPX sequences with relatively little overview.
 There is a need for manual intervention when repeated errors are encountered, usually indicated when an image sequences doesn't make it to Digital Preservation Infrastructure.
-Most often this signals a different image sequence 'flavour' that we do not have in our licence, but sometimes it can indicate a problem with either RAWcooked or FFmpeg file encoding.
-Where errors are found by our automations these are reported to an error log named after the image seqeuence, a build up will indicate repeated problems.
+Most often this signals some permission issues from different scan suppliers, a new image sequence 'flavour' that we do not have covered by our RAWcooked licence, or sometimes it can indicate a problem with either RAWcooked or FFmpeg file encoding.
+Where errors are found by our automations these are reported to an error log named after the image seqeuence, a build up of reported errors will indicate repeated problems.

-In recent years we have been encoding a larger variety of DPX sequences, a mix of 2K and 4K of various bit depths.
+In recent years we have been encoding a larger variety of DPX sequences, a mix of 2K and 4K of various bit depths has seen our licence expand.
 Between Febraury 2023 and February 2024 the BFI collected data about its business as usual encoding capturing details of 1020 DPX encodings to CSV.
 A Python script was written to capture data about these encoded files, including sequence pixel size, colourspace, bits, total byte size of the image sequence and completed FFV1 Matroska.

 From 1020 total DPX sequences successfully encoded to FFV1 Matroska:
 * 140 were 2K or smaller / 880 were 4K